Grieving mother of brothers killed in Christchurch police chase is in 'severe shock'

 Glen and Craig, aged 16 and 13 respectively, were brothers.

-They were speeding away from police when they ran over police spikes and crashed into a tree before the wreck burst into flames.
+The trio were in a car that sped away from police.
+When their vehicle ran over police spikes it crashed into a tree and burst into flames.

 Social media users have been posting tributes to the trio, saying the teenagers were taken away too soon.